 I am the co-founder of HackerEarth, a company that provides an online recruitment solution as one of its offerings.
-Apart from helping others hire programmers, I also lead the technical hiring for my own company.
-Over the course of building our product, Recruit, and working with a lot recruiters, we realized that when it comes to hiring programmers, recruiters struggle, especially those with a non-technical background.
+Apart from helping others hire programmers, I also lead the technical hiring for my company.
+Over the course of building our product, Recruit, and working with a lot of recruiters, we realized that when it comes to hiring programmers, recruiters struggle, especially those with a non-technical background.

 Having been on both sides of the table, in getting hired and hiring people, I understand how programmer hiring is done and the deficiencies that exist in the process.

 - There are too many candidates to filter from, resulting in too many résumés to scan and shortlist for interviews.